McAfee vs. TotalAV: Which One Is Better in 2023?

 • 30-day money-back guarantee.

 TotalAV’s Safe Browsing VPN is a bit better than McAfee’s VPN.
 It’s pretty fast, and has more than 70 server locations all over the world.
-When I tested it, my download and upload speeds remained high, and unlike McAfee’s VPN, it worked with Hulu and Disney+.
+When I tested it, my download and upload speeds remained high, and unlike McAfee’s VPN, it worked with Hulu and Disney+ (as confirmed by my colleague in the US).

 TotalAV’s system tune-up is great too.
 It helps clear out junk files and speeds up your computer’s performance.